mikeddecker/judge/AUTH_ARCHITECTURE.md

             ▼
 8. VALIDATE
    ┌─────────────────────────────────────────┐
-   │ • Find user with matching code          │
+   │ • Find account with matching code          │
    │ • Check code not expired                │
    │ • Validate new password (8+ chars)      │
    └────────┬────────────────────────────────┘